Aceinna/docs_openrtk/algorithms/StateTransitionModels.rst

 System State-Transition Model Summary\ [#Algo_Ref]_
 ====================================================

-The state transition models form the core of the EKF prediction stage by performing the following
+The state-transition models form the core of the EKF prediction stage by performing the following
 roles:

     1) They form the equations that propagate the system states from one time-step to the next (using high-quality sensor as the input)

-    2) They define the process noise vectors relating each state to sensor noise
+    2) They define the process-noise vectors relating each state to sensor noise

     3) They enable computation of the process covariance matrix, Q, and process Jacobian, F.  Both are used to propagate the system covariance, P, from one time-step to the next.